Skip to content

 • The server is intended for development and internal use — for production deployments, place it behind a reverse proxy (nginx, Caddy)

-• See the Web API reference for complete endpoint documentation
+• See the Web API reference for complete endpoint and authentication documentation